TotemaT/todo-cli/README.md

 ./todo.pl del topic
 	#Delete a whole topic after the user confirmation
 ```

+Using the command without argument in a software like [GeekTool (OSX)](http://projects.tynsoe.org/fr/geektool/) allows to show the todo list directly on your desktop.

 ##Output
 This program create a file nammed .todo in its directory.
 The file content will be in this form :